Ranaelchan/ddo_launcher/README.md

 *   Use qdeploy for your platform to find all dependencies

-*   Copy exe and all dependencies in to ddon base folder
+*   Copy exe and all dependencies in to ddon base folder.